deejaygraham/makers-n-creators/_activities-microbit/flea-race.md

 ### Start

-We can represent a flea moving about on the microbit screen using a single pixel.
+We can represent a flea moving about on the micro:bit screen using a single pixel.
 Let's create a list of two items that will represent the flea's x and y position on the screen.
 Remember, the left column is 0 and the right column is number 4.

 ```python